What is in this leaflet

 If you become pregnant while you are taking PALEXIA® IR, tell your doctor immediately.

 If you plan to have surgery, even at the dentist’s, tell your doctor, anaesthetist or dentist that you are taking this medicine.
 It may affect other medicines used during surgery.

 If you wish to stop treatment, please tell your doctor first before stopping treatment.
 Do not stop taking this medicine unless your doctor tells you to.
 If your doctor wants you to stop taking your tablets, he/she will tell you how to do this.
 This may include a gradual reduction in the dose.

 Some people may feel unwell if they suddenly stop taking PALEXIA® IR.
-If you suddenly stop taking PALEXIA® IR you may experience withdrawal symptoms such as:
+If you suddenly stop taking PALEXIA® IR you may experience withdrawal symptoms (see Withdrawal section above).